redruin1/factorio-draftsman/README.md

 will adjust as well.

 ## TODO
+* Revamp `SpatialHashMap` so that it can handle rotated collision boxes
+* Create a `Position` vector structure to make location modifying easier
 * Change positions of `EntityLike` and `Entity` to be more error consistent
 * Maybe switch to `setup.cfg` instead of `setup.py`?
 * Figure out exactly what determines if an `Entity` is flip-able or not